-In order to control this spread', recently MRA imposes bar27 on rate of interest over the mandatory weekly savings (minimum 6% per annum) as well as on the loans (maximum 27%, calculated on a declining balance method).
+In order to control this spread', recently MRA imposes bar26 on rate of interest over the mandatory weekly savings (minimum 6% per annum) as well as on the loans (maximum 27%, calculated on a declining balance method).
 The instruction further suggests that the incumbent MFI 'will strive to gradually bring the rate down with operational efficiency' so that the service could be more easily accessible to the poor borrowers.
-In addition to that, MRA suggests that 15% of the deposited money can never be used as RLF; rather this money must be deposited in a saving account of a scheduled bank of the branch offices28.
-After setting this fund aside, the remaining portion of the deposit can only be utilized for microcredit portfolio investment29.
+In addition to that, MRA suggests that 15% of the deposited money can never be used as RLF; rather this money must be deposited in a saving account of a scheduled bank of the branch offices27.
+After setting this fund aside, the remaining portion of the deposit can only be utilized for microcredit portfolio investment28.

-12. Responding to MRA Changes: NGO-MFI Perspectives
+10. Responding to MRA Changes: NGO-MFI Perspectives

-As a part of the study, the concerned managements of the selected NGO-MFIs, MRA Officials and other concerned were consulted to know their opinions about emergence of MRA as a whole, and also their reactions over any MRA rules/guidelines.
-The study finds that among many other issues/changes suggested by MRA, the NGO-MFIs are more concerned about three provisions of MRA that include interest rate cap, provision of reserve fund and usage of deposit funds, and write off provision.
-These provisions are summarized in Table 6 below.
+As a part of the study, the concerned managements of the selected NGO-MFIs, MRA Officials and other concerned were consulted to know their opinions about emergence of MRA as a whole, and also their reactions over any MRA

-27 MRA Circular No. 5, dated 10 November, 2010.
+MRA Circular No. 5, dated 10 November, 2010.

-28 Sub-clause (1) of Clause 34, MRA Rules 2010
+27 Sub-clause (1) of Clause 34, MRA Rules 2010

-29 Sub-clause (6) of Clause 34, MRA Rules 2010
+Sub-clause (6) of Clause 34, MRA Rules 2010